mcarslanoglu/BATU-HA/README.md

 ## INTRODUCTION:

-Testing and inspecting the BATU-HA application code:
-Paste the "BATU-HA-GEE-Code.js" file into the Google Earth Code Editor window and click the "Run" button.
+To inspect and test the application's code, paste the BATU-HA-GEE-Code.js code into the Google Earth Engine Code Editor window and run it by pressing the Run button.

 Important Note: Access to Google Earth Engine is currently only available to registered users.

 License: This work is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/